Come with us for a walk in the park and expand your horticultural horizons... Read more

 As we bid adieu to soaking April showers, let's also wish a fond farewell to over 300 hardy volunteers that helped keep our botanic gardens beautiful.
 Read more

-With the majority of our Rhododendron collection blooming right now, many other blossoming plants can be overshadowed – like this small shrub, the Calycanthus x raulstonii “Hartlage Wine’ which sits outside the Graham Visitors Center.
-These gorgeous dark maroon flowers caught my eye the other day.
-The Calycanthus is a deciduous shrub that likes sun/part […] Read more->.
+Free weekend walks for the month of May will feature many special flowers in our collection - like this small shrub, the Calycanthus x raulstonii "Hartlage Wine' which sits outside the Graham Visitors Center.
+Read more->.

 Posted on 19 May 2013 | 12:42 pm